foldfelis-QO/QuantumStateBase.jl/docs/src/get_started.md

 ## Quantum state sampler

 Here, we can sample points from quadrature probability density function of the quantum state.
-The sampler is implemented by special adaptive rejection method.
+The sampler is implemented by rejection method.

 ```julia
 julia> points = rand(state, 4096);